 ComBOX services solve the Internet’s problem of network peering points becoming bottlenecks where congestion and packet loss randomly occur, and where there is a single point of failure because there’s only one connection at each location.
 How is this accomplished?
 By using two or more Internet connections at each location and monitoring precisely the performance of each path between the remote sites and the backbone of the corporate WAN.

 comBOX services analyze in real time the packet loss, jitter, latency and congestion of each route to make real-time traffic engineering decisions (adaptive self-tuning), distributing the packets of information on the available routes based on current traffic conditions and the type of traffic being delivered.
 This effectively addresses the transient instabilities of individual connections, providing physical diversity in the first and last mile and detecting and avoiding congested peering points.
-WAN visualization technologies such as broadband bonding work by moving traffic from one path to another instantly without disrupting active sessions.
+WAN virtualization technologies such as broadband bonding work by moving traffic from one path to another instantly without disrupting active sessions.
 This is an order of magnitude faster than routing protocols can move from a broken MPLS link to a backup MPLS connection or IPSec VPN which fail to maintain the active sessions open.

 The result is an adaptive network where application sessions don’t break, VoIP calls don’t drop, users experience predictable performance, and IT staff sleeps soundly because a network failover works transparently and reliably.

 Because Internet connections are typically faster and cheaper than MPLS circuits, WAN virtualization via line bonding results in a more reliable and predictable network, as well as one with more bandwidth today — plus the flexibility to add more circuits or leverage newer access technologies as they become available.
+Check how comBOX can provide an MPLS alternative solution.

 If you are reading this after recently signing a three-year MPLS contract, don’t despair; WAN virtualization being a layer 3 technology can be used to augment existing MPLS networks lighting up your back-up circuits, making your connections active-active.
 Eventually, you can cap, reduce or eliminate MPLS at some or most of your sites.